danielfcarvalho/WedPlanner/README.md

 ### Note that this is a Prototype, it is not complete!

 To run there are some libraries and packets to be installed in your pc.
-For that you need to have **npnm** installed.
+For that you need to have **npm** installed.
 If you are not sure if you have execute this command:

 ```
 npm -v